Who is LVNV Funding LLC?

 Request full debt validation in writing.
 LVNV Funding has a history of inaccurate and incomplete records when it comes to their debt collection practices.
 If they cannot prove that you owe the debt and that they have purchased the debt, they must remove the collection account from your credit reports.

-They have 30 days to respond to your request for validation, and if they don’t, they must remove the negative information, regardless of whether or not the information is accurate.
+They have 30 days to respond to your request for validation.
+If they don’t, they must remove the negative information, regardless of whether the information is accurate.

 Keep an eye out for disparities.
-Review your credit reports for any other collection accounts, and keep an eye out for duplicates that could indicate the debt has been bought and sold multiple times.
+Review your credit reports for any other negative items, and keep an eye out for duplicates that could indicate the debt has been bought and sold multiple times.

 Double-check any response you receive.
 Do the account numbers match up to your records and what LVNV Funding says you owe?
 Do the dates on the accounts match up?
 Are there other discrepancies?
 No error is too small to dispute.

-If there are a lot of collection accounts, it may be easier to hire an experienced credit repair specialist to help you get your credit back in order.
+If there are a lot of collections, it may be easier to hire an experienced credit repair specialist to help you get your credit back in order.

-If that is the case, and the debt has not passed the reporting limit, you may be able to negotiate a pay for delete.
+If that is the case, and the debt has not passed the reporting limit, you may be able to negotiate a ‘pay for delete’ agreement.
 This is where you offer to pay a lesser amount in exchange for having the account removed from your credit profile.

-Lexington Law specializes in disputing LVNV Funding accounts.
-They have over 28 years of experience and have removed over 10 million negative items for their clients in 2018 alone.
+Lexington Law Firm specializes in disputing LVNV Funding collections.
+They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.